strimzi/strimzi-kafka-operator/development-docs/systemtests/io.strimzi.systemtest.cruisecontrol.CruiseControlST.md

 # CruiseControlST

-**Description:** Verify the behavior and correct functionality of Cruise Control in various scenarios using Kafka.
+**Description:** This test suite validates the functionality and behavior of Cruise Control across multiple Kafka scenarios.
+It ensures correct operation under various configurations and conditions.

 **Before tests execution steps:**